 How To Get To Shoreditch In London

-If you are staying at any of the Shoreditch hotels nearby, there are plenty of buses and trains with easy access to the area.
+If you are looking to stay in the areas there are plenty of Shoreditch hotels nearby, from One Hundred Shoreditch, Boundary Hotel, Citizen M, and Hoxton Hotel to name a few.
+There there are also plenty of buses and trains with easy access to the area.

 If you’re driving, there are places to park that require payment.
 Four Underground stations serve Shoreditch: Liverpool Street, Old Street, Moorgate and Bethnal Green.